cxrissafernandez/FYP-VDES-GPS-Spoofing/README.md

 This repository contains the validated source code and supporting data for the Final Year Project Interim Report on **Secure Monitoring of Ship Location using VDES Technology and Satellite Communication**.
 The project aims to design a system to detect **GPS spoofing** in Automated Identification System (AIS) messages by comparing reported ship locations against the satellite payload's verifiable telemetry data.

+if unable to open any of the files, do drop me an email! thanks!

 ## 1. Repository Structure and Milestones